Frequently Asked Questions (FAQs)

 Can you provide an example that can be used as guidance for the development of the facility specific policy and procedures?

-Components of a policy and procedure that are recommended include the following:
+Components of a policy and procedure should include the following:

-- The facility, clinic, office, hospital or medical center’s letterhead should be noted on at least the first page of every policy
+- The facility letterhead should be included on at least the first page of every policy

 - The policy should have a title.